geoportal-arcal/geoportal-arcal.github.com/_posts/tilemill/0001-01-05-styling-radionuclides-measurements.md

 #### 2.3 Correcting a very frequent error while styling data with proportional circles

 Based on what we saw during the "Semiology of Graphics" course, a visualization is effecient when the system of symbols and retinal variables used (color, size, shape, orientation, ...) is closely related to the data to be visualized.
-In our case we want to have an idea of Beryllium quantity in each measurement point.
-What the eye sees if the surface of circles drawn first of all.
-Unfortunately, when we correlate Beryllium quantity with circle diameter or radius, we make a fundamental error: **area of circles is proportional to the square of Beryllium values and it distords data!
+In our case we want to draw circles whose surfaces are proportional to Beryllium concentration in each measurement point.
+Indeed, the eyes see circles surfaces first of all.
+As a result, when we simply draw circles whose diameters are proportional to Beryllium concentration, what we see is circles whose areas are proportional to the square of Beryllium value (Circle Surface=PIxRxR).

 ![Proportional circles](http://dl.dropbox.com/u/108352435/course_images/Carto/proportional_circles.png)

+As a result, the representation of quantities we want to represent is simply false and misleading unless you mention clearly in a legend that circles areas are proportional to the square of the values you want to represent and not directly to the values

+To correct draw circles whose surface is proportional to the values, you simply need to use the square root of the value.

+In our case we will create a new calculated field into the original shapefile then to use it as *marker-width*

+As a reminder, the original shapefile we want to edit and currently loaded into TileMill is in:

+    /dss_course_dataset/tilemill/shp/grid_be.shp

+See video tutorial either on your local copy or on YouTube [TileMill-Adjusting Circle Proportionality](http://www.youtube.com/watch?feature=player_detailpage&v=o7CVh7gM1RY)